-9. You will see the fields in the object that were added on the layout builder screen.
+9. You will see the fields in the object that were added in the Layout Builder window.

 10. Map the data fields from the source object to the transformation object.
-You can auto-map the entire dataset from source to transformation object or only map the selected fields that you want to work with.
-In this case, we will map CategoryID, ProductID and UnitPrice because those are the fields we want to find aggregations for*.*
+You can auto-map the entire dataset from the source to the transformation object, or only map selected fields that you want to work with.
+In this case, we will map CategoryID, ProductID and UnitPrice as those are the fields we want to find aggregations for*.*

-(Note: UnitPrice field has been mapped three times because TotalPricePerCategory, MaximumPricePerCategory and MinimumPriceperCategory will be determined by the it.)
+(Note: UnitPrice field has been mapped three times as these will determine TotalPricePerCategory, MaximumPricePerCategory and *MinimumPriceperCategory.)

-11. Right-click on Aggregate transformation object and click Preview Output.
+11. Right-click on the Aggregate transformation object and click Preview Output.